Cross-sectoral Hackathon: Culture and Wellbeing

 PRIVATE CHANNELS

-Channels only for a specific set of people.
+Channels are only for a specific set of people.
 Closed to the public.
-If you know you are supposed to be in one of these but you are not, contact organizers.
+If you know you are supposed to be in one of these but you are not, contact the organisers.

 TEAM CHANNELS